Van Helsing (video game): Plot

 Van Helsing is tasked to go to a place "most holy and divine", as called by Cardinal Jinette.
-Upon entering the church he discovers 4 women, three of which are of a unfriendly nature, one is revealed to be Anna Velarious.
+Upon entering the church he discovers 4 women, three of which are of an unfriendly nature, one is revealed to be Anna Velarious.
 The three ladies are the Brides of Dracula, who address Van Helsing as if they know him well, leaving him confused as he has no recollection.
-After defeating one of the women, who turns out to be a vampire close to Dracula, a Bride of Dracula named Verona, Anna awakens.
+After defeating one of the women, who turns out to be a vampire close to Dracula, a Bride of Dracula named Marishka, Anna awakens.
 She was tracking down her missing brother who was bitten by a werewolf and since vanished.
 She guides Helsing to the library where Velkan was studying Dracula before his disappearance.